Benjanun Sriduangkaew

-Benjanun Sriduangkaew is a Thai writer of science fiction and fantasy who is also known for controversial online criticism.
+Benjanun Sriduangkaew is a Thai science fiction and fantasy writer, who is also known for her controversial online criticism.
 She was a finalist for the 2014 John W. Campbell Award for Best New Writer and the 2014 BSFA Award for Best Short Fiction, for Scale-Bright.

 Life

-Sriduangkaew was born in Pattani Province in southern Thailand.
+Sriduangkaew was born in Pattani province in southern Thailand.
 After attending university in Bangkok, she worked in Manila, Jakarta, and Hong Kong.
 In 2013, Sriduangkaew said that she had earned her bachelor's degree "some twelve years ago" and that she had not been fluent in English at the time.

 Work

-Sriduangkaew began publishing short fiction in 2012, with "Courtship in the Country of the Machine Gods", and established a name for herself with a string of high-profile short stories in Clarkesworld Magazine and elsewhere, which led to her nomination for the John W. Campbell Award.
+Sriduangkaew began publishing short fiction in 2012, with "Courtship in the Country of the Machine Gods", and established a reputation for herself with a string of high-profile short stories in Clarkesworld Magazine and elsewhere, which led to her nomination for the John W. Campbell Award.

 Her first long-form publication was the urban fantasy novella Scale-Bright, published in 2014.
 A follow-up to her three Sun-Moon Cycle stories, it is a love story about a young woman from Hong Kong who has to rescue her sister from Heaven.
 Reviewing the novella for Tor.com, Niall Alexander described it as "an achievement without equal", appreciating its "delicately drawn characters", "affecting narrative", and the author's prose skills.

 Her second novella, Winterglass, was published in 2017.
-It is a science-fantasy retelling of the story of the Snow Queen.
+It is a science fantasy retelling of the story of the Snow Queen.
 A Publishers Weekly's reviewer considered that the "promising novella" provided "variations on the theme of strong female characters" but was marred by an "uneven plot and some missed opportunities for complex worldbuilding".

 Her third novella, And Shall Machines Surrender, was published in 2019.
 It is a science fiction story focusing on artificial intelligences and their relationships to humanity.
-Reviewing the novella in The Future Fire, J. Moufawad-Paul wrote: “And Shall Machines Surrender is the perfect example of how much can possibly be packed into a novella.
-The equal depth of style, story, characterization, and world-building is quite striking”; and, “Due to the strength of And Shall Machines Surrender — its clarity and intricacy, its ability to compress complexity into a minimalist structure — it is almost criminal that Sriduangkaew is not a household name”.
+Reviewing the novella in The Future Fire, J. Moufawad-Paul wrote: "And Shall Machines Surrender is the perfect example of how much can possibly be packed into a novella.
+The equal depth of style, story, characterization, and world-building is quite striking"; and, "Due to the strength of And Shall Machines Surrender — its clarity and intricacy, its ability to compress complexity into a minimalist structure — it is almost criminal that Sriduangkaew is not a household name".

-Most of Sriduangkaew's work is queer-normative and trans-inclusive, and foregrounds lesbian relationships and South-East-Asian themes or influences.